 Jeffrey S. Sharp, the Firm’s Managing Partner, has served as a mentor in the Chicago Committee's Mentorship Academy.
 “Just as promoting equal opportunity is important to our community, sustaining a welcoming and inclusive culture is important to our Firm because it allows us to draw from a broader talent pool in order to serve our clients better,” said Mr. Sharp.
 The Academy is a year-long program designed to bring minority attorneys at all levels together with leaders in law firms to build substantive individual and group mentoring relationships.

-Partner Julianne M. Hartzell served as president of the Coalition of Women’s Initiatives in Law for the 2011–2012 term.
+Partner Julianne M. Hartzell served as past president of the Coalition of Women’s Initiatives in Law.
 She is currently the co-chair of the Coalition’s Community Outreach committee.
 The Coalition is a non-profit association whose mission is to share effective methods to enhance the retention and promotion of women lawyers and to promote a dialogue and support network among women, furthering their career advancement and professional development.